ckarrie/xhtml2pdf/doc/usage.rst

 Link callback
 -------------

-Images, backgrounds and stylesheets are loaded form an HTML document.
+Images, backgrounds and stylesheets are loaded from an HTML document.
 Normaly ``xhtml2pdf`` expects these files to be found on the local drive.
 They may also be referenced relative to the original document.
-But the programmer might want to load form different kind of sources like the Internet via HTTP requests or from a database or anything else.
+But the programmer might want to load from different kind of sources like the Internet via HTTP requests or from a database or anything else.
 Therefore you may define a ``link_callback`` that handles these reuests.